 What is E. coli?

-Escherichia coli (abbreviated as E. coli) are a large and diverse group of Gram-negative, bacilli bacteria that normally live in the intestines of people and animals.
+Escherichia coli (commonly abbreviated as E. coli) are a large and diverse group of Gram-negative, bacilli bacteria that normally live in the intestines of people and animals.
 Most E. coli are harmless and actually are an important part of a healthy human intestinal tract.
 However, some E. coli are pathogenic, meaning they can cause illness, either diarrhea or illness outside of the intestinal tract.
 Pathogenic E. coli strains are categorized into pathotypes.
 Six pathotypes are associated with diarrhea and collectively are referred to as diarrheagenic E. coli.
 The types of E. coli that can cause diarrhea can be transmitted through contaminated water or food, or through contact with animals or persons.

 How is E. coli O157:H7 spread?